johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-05-10-from-react-window-to-react-virtual.md

 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-tags: []
+tags: [react-virtual, react-window, React]
 hide_table_of_contents: false
 ---
-The tremendous [Tanner Linsley](<https://twitter.com/tannerlinsley>) recently released [`react-virtual`](<https://github.com/tannerlinsley/react-virtual>). `react-virtual` provides "hooks for virtualizing scrollable elements in React".
+The tremendous [Tanner Linsley](https://twitter.com/tannerlinsley) recently released [`react-virtual`](https://github.com/tannerlinsley/react-virtual). `react-virtual` provides "hooks for virtualizing scrollable elements in React".

-I was already using the (also excellent) [`react-window`](<https://github.com/bvaughn/react-window>) for this purpose. `react-window` does the virtualising job and does it very well indeed However, I was both intrigued by the lure of the new shiny thing.
+I was already using the (also excellent) [`react-window`](https://github.com/bvaughn/react-window) for this purpose. `react-window` does the virtualising job and does it very well indeed However, I was both intrigued by the lure of the new shiny thing.
 I've also never been the biggest fan of `react-window`'s API.
 So I tried switching over from `react-window` to `react-virtual` as an experiment.
 To my delight, the experiment went so well I didn't look back!

 What did I get out of the switch?